 |Please note that this is a BETA version of the document.
 All information presented is correct but we are working on improving the details.|

-Note that this documentation only provides a help for performing your own experiments with HTC Vive.
+NOTE: This documentation only provides help for performing your own experiments with HTC Vive.
 Aximmetry does not officially support using HTC Vive as a camera tracking system.
 We strive to create the means for your experiments in Aximmetry, but we cannot provide any support for these and we cannot guarantee any result.

-To learn about how to set up Vive Mars hardware visit HTC Vive Mars Setup.
+To learn about how to set up HTC Vive Mars hardware visit HTC Vive Mars Setup.

 Setting up Vive with SteamVR